DigitalHistory/dhu235/website/content/syllabus/syllabus.md

 ## How This Course Works {#how-this-course-works}

-Each week we have three hours of class, usually divided approximately as below:
+Each week we have three hours of class, which include lecture, discussion, and hands-on work in the computer lab.

--   Two hours of lecture and discussion (classroom time);
--   One hour of hands-on workshops and discussion (lab time).

 Much of your course work will be done in class, in facilitated environments and hands-on workshops.
 Given the fast pace and praxis-oriented environment, you must come to class on time, all the time: it is all too easy, otherwise, to get lost.
 If this poses a problem, please let me know as soon as possible.

 ## Accessibility {#accessibility-www.studentlife.utoronto.caas}